- This post contains affiliate links. Read more here.

 “Hooray for Halloween!” said no dog ever.
 Between the strange costumes, the constant ring of the doorbell, and the temptation to consume oodles of deadly candy, Halloween is not ideal for most dogs.
+I’ve heard many dog owners say, “my dog hates Halloween.”
 And even if your dog doesn’t mind dressing up, it’s still probably not your dog’s favorite holiday, all told.

-Here are our top three reasons your dog may dislike Halloween, and how to help them cope.
+Here are our top three reasons your dog may hate Halloween, and how to help them cope.

 People in costume are scary